NFL regular season: Conflicts with other sports leagues and organizations

+Since 2020, when the Raiders moved from Oakland to Las Vegas, no stadium has been shared by an MLB and NFL team.
+However, five NFL teams currently share a venue with a Major League Soccer team, and five share venues with college football teams:

+However, there are still nine NFL and MLB venues that share parking lots — as such, the NFL typically schedules these teams to play on the road when their MLB counterpart is at home:

-While both the NFL and MLB teams play in downtown stadiums in Cleveland, Denver and Minneapolis, the teams do not share the same parking lots as they play in different parts of the downtown area.
-As such, it is possible for the Browns, Broncos and Vikings to play home games on the same day the Guardians, Rockies and Twins, respectively, play at home.
+While both NFL and MLB teams play in downtown stadiums in Cleveland, Denver and Minneapolis, the teams do not share the same parking lots as they play in different parts of the downtown area.
+Therefore, it is possible for the Browns, Broncos and Vikings to play home games on the same day the Guardians, Rockies and Twins, respectively, play at home.